libremfg/rhize-docs/content/deploy/install/services.md

 The final installation step is to install the Rhize services in your Kubernetes cluster.

-There's a fair few things, generally the keycloak configuration will need to be set (although not as prevalent if we use secrets which you saw last week).
-Also the links to the other applications usually use the fqdn which includes <service name>.<namespace>.svc.cluster.local and is for some reason set to the l3dev URL by default so will need updating by the user.
-Also if the user wants more than 1 replica running of each pod (which if they're running in production they will want) they'll need to specify that.
-Also, if they're exposing the service to the internet (Generally, keycloak, Baas, NATS, router, UI, and Grafana) they'll need to specify the ingress overrides which are blank by default.
-Here's core as an example.
 ## Prerequisites

 - This topic assumes you have [Set up Kubernetes](/deploy/install/setup-kubernetes) and [Configured Keycloak]({{< relref "keycloak" >}}).
 All the prerequisites for those topics apply here.